Family Dispute Resolution

 A mediator may help the parties find solutions they had not considered before.
 The parties discuss the issues and make joint decisions about how to settle them.
 The mediator can then help them put the decisions down on paper.

-When Mediation is Court Ordered
+When Mediation Is Court Ordered

 Ending Mediation